Lich Lord Venethrax

 However, don't except much support for troops.
 Venny doesn't like nor cares for foot soldiers.

 Venethrax's feat is pretty straightforward.
 Against Warmachine armies, enemy warjacks lose a lot of effectiveness during a crucial turn.
 Against Hordes, you should use your feat the turn where the enemy's warbeast are full of FURY.
-The enemy warlock will have to deal with having little fury to play with and most of his beasts frenzying.
+The enemy warlock will have to deal with having little fury to play with and most of his beasts frenzying 9failing the frenzy check itself is no sure thing and that your opponent will be the one choosing the order in which beasts take their tests in the first place).
 This is also a great feat to prevent enemy from making retaliatory strikes when you go in for the kill.

 Taking these points together, one conclusion is that you will generally get less mileage out of feating on turns where you intend to remove some of your opponent's beasts from the table.
 Thus, a good feat turn may sometimes involve scalpeling out key support pieces while jamming or baiting those beasts most likely to frenzy.
 Machine wraiths are exceptionally good candidates for this job.
 With smart positioning and a little luck, frenzied beasts can incur painful free strikes, be pulled out of scenario zones or control areas, and lured into countercharge range.
 However, do not neglect to account for the possibility that some of your opponents' beasts will get lucky and pass their frenzy check.
 Operate under the assumption that your opponent will be able to retain control over their beasts on their turn and try to position your pieces in such a way as to account for either contingency.

 Against Warmachine, the feat's effects are more easily predictable, with a lower ceiling for chaos.
-Again, there are a number of ways to gain focus that do not count as allocation, such as Power Up, Accumulator, or Empower.
 Factions with special rules for how their battlegroups interact with focus, such as Cephalyx and Convergence, are particularly untroubled by Venethrax's feat (although with Monstrosities being living models, Terminal Velocity becomes a relevant threat again).
 However, one potentially overlooked dimension of the feat is how scary it is for enemy colossals.
 A list which fields a colossal is more or less always planning on allocating it a full stack of focus every turn; denying allocation on a critical turn can severely limit their offensive output, especially when combined with a well-placed application of Deadweight.
 Sidenote: unlike Grievous Wounds, Mortality does prevent colossals from removing damage.

-Venethrax's signature spell of Terminal Velocity is situationally fantastic - particularly against living high-def spams - but it is limiting to think of this as his only gimmick, because the rest of his spell list is also very strong.
+Venethrax's signature spell of Terminal Velocity is fantastic - particularly against living high-def spams - and he will cast it most turns in most games.
+In fact the mere presence of TV will affect your entire list design; but beware that you don't lean on it too heavily, because the rest of his spell list is also very strong.

 You will usually want to take at least one arc node with him to project the full range of threats on his spell card, particularly Deadweight.